A continuous/discrete fractional Noether's theorem: A fractional Noether's theorem

 is a fractional-conserved quantity of \eqref{elf} but we do not have:

-\end{itemize} \item In \cite{atan}, Atanackovi\`c \textit{et al.} were interested by symmetries modifying also the time variable $t$.
-They finally obtained in \cite[Theorem 15]{atan} a formulation of constants of motion for fractional Lagrangian systems admitting such symmetries.
-Nevertheless, if we consider a symmetry $\Phi$ which does not modify the time variable, the result of Atanackovi\`c \textit{et al.} is the following: for any solutions $q$ of \eqref{elf}, let $f = \partial \phi / \partial s (0,q)$ and $g = \partial L / \partial v (q,D^\alpha_- q,t)$, the following element $ t \longmapsto \int_a^t D^\alpha_- f \cdot g - f \cdot D^\alpha_+ g \, dy $ is constant on $[a,b]$.
-This result is then unsatisfactory because the constant of motion is not explicit in contrary to our result. \end{itemize}
+\end{itemize} Let us note that the work developed in \cite{musl} is similar to this previous one. \item In \cite{atan}, Atanackovi\`c \textit{et al.} obtain in \cite[Theorem 15]{atan} a formulation of a constant of motion for a fractional Lagrangian systems admitting a symmetry: for any solution $q$ of \eqref{elf}, let $f = \partial \phi / \partial s (0,q)$ and $g = \partial L / \partial v (q,D^\alpha_- q,t)$, the following element $ t \longmapsto \int_a^t D^\alpha_- f \cdot g - f \cdot D^\alpha_+ g \; dy $ is constant on $[a,b]$.
+This result is then unsatisfactory because the constant of motion is not explicit. \end{itemize} Hence, these definitions and results define \textit{implicitly} a constant of motion by functional relations (see \cite{torr3,musl}) or integral relations (see \cite{atan}).
+Theorem \ref{thmnoetherfrac} is then interesting because it derives \textit{explicitly} a constant of motion in terms of symmetry group and Lagrangian. \\

+Let us make the following remark concerning the time transformation.
+In each of these papers \cite{torr3,atan,musl}, authors finally prove that a symmetry of a fractional Lagrangian system (with time transformation) implies an equality of the following type:

+where $f$ depends on the symmetry group and $g$ depends on the Lagrangian $L$.
+Consequently, the transfer formula given in Theorem \ref{thmleibizfrac} is also relevant and then an explicit constant of motion can be obtained.
+Finally, the study developed in this paper is also available in the case of time transformation and it will be done in a forthcoming paper. \\